pocomane/brewed-in-the-apocalypse/bita.md

 enstabilishes common ways to perform actions.

 ```
-__Drink blood__ when you, a protagonist, drink the blood from the veins of a
+__Drink blood__ when the PC controlled by you drinks the blood from the veins of a
 living person, you can __Remove an harm__ related to a physical wound or
 stress.
 ```